 Will You See Results From a 30-Day Fitness Challenge?

 Yes — but they might not be the type of results you’re looking for.

-“If your goal is to work up to 250 consecutive bodyweight squats, then you shouldn’t expect much in the way of muscle growth, for example,” says Trevor Thieme, C.S.C.S., senior director of fitness and nutrition content at Beachbody.
+“If your goal is to work up to 250 consecutive bodyweight squats, then you shouldn’t expect much in the way of muscle growth, for example,” says Trevor Thieme, C.S.C.S., executive director of fitness and nutrition content at BODi.

 “That’s because what you’re training in that kind of challenge is muscle endurance, which focuses on the smaller ‘Type I’ fibers, rather than muscle strength, which focuses on the larger ‘Type II’ fibers that have greater growth potential,” he explains.

 In other words, doing endless bodyweight squats will make you really good at doing endless bodyweight squats — and perhaps entice you to be more active on a regular basis — but you likely won’t get the perfectly-sculpted booty you were expecting.

 And while a 30-day abs challenge can strengthen your core, it takes proper nutrition and loads of calorie-burning workouts for you to lose sufficient body fat to reveal what you’re really after: a six-pack.

 “That’s why most challenges — especially highly focused ones like abs or squat challenges — aren’t substitutes for a well-designed training plan; they should be completed in addition to one,” says Thieme.